Set your tastebuds ablaze with the vibrant cuisine of the Caribbean islands. We talk you through ten must-try dishes.

 Still craved by locals even decades after they've emigrated, Arroz Con Pollo is the ultimate island comfort food.
 Wildly popular where Spanish influences remain strong, this deceptively simple dish is a savoury mix of flavours that include tomatoes, garlic, peppers and more.
 Baked until the rich scents fill the kitchen, most would say their mother's version is best.

-Try making Jerk chicken with rice and peas
+Try making rice & peas

 One Cuban export that has found favour across the Caribbean and Florida, this hearty sandwich was once the lunchtime meal for labourers in Havana.
 Soft, crusty white bread is layered with ham, roast pork and some sort of mild white cheese.
 Dill pickles and vinegary yellow mustard provide accents.
 A sandwich press makes everything gooey, toasty and scrumptious.